HenryCJr/BalloonBlue/README.md

 └ RF02: List of Books for sale<br>
 └ RF03: Categorical search filter for Books for sale<br>
 └ RF04: Search for books or authors<br>
-└ RF05: Favorite Works<br>
-└ RF06: Shopping cart<br>
+└ RF05: Shopping cart<br>
-└ RF07: Sending digital works / Sending works for sale<br>
+└ RF06: Sending digital works / Sending works for sale<br>
-└ RF08: Register user as author if there are works in their name<br>
+└ RF07: Register user as author if there are works in their name<br>
-└ RF09: Book Demos<br>
+└ RF08: Book Demos<br>
-└ RF10: User Ebook Library<br>
+└ RF09: User Ebook Library<br>
-└ RF11: Reading of Acquired Works<br>
+└ RF10: Reading of Acquired Works<br>
 ----------------------------------------------------------------<br>
 (Pt/Br)<br>
 RFs:<br>